CHIPAsia/chip-for-woocommerce/readme.txt

 * Added   - Add maestro as card group
 * Added   - Constant WC_CHIP_OLD_URL_SCHEME for switch to old URL scheme
 * Changed - Redirect URL using new URL scheme

-= 1.2.2 - 2022-11-25 =
-* Tweak - Enhance locking to lock per order id
-* Fix   - Issue with error when payment with visa and mastercard

-= 1.2.1 - 2022-11-12 =
-* Add - Support for success_callback verification using public key

-= 1.2.0 - 2022-11-8 =
-* Add    - Add filters wc_chip_supports to allow refund to be disabled
-* Add    - Timezone support for due strict
-* Tweak  - Revamp how preferred payment option being presented
-* Tweak  - Hide custom field for chip_transaction_id as it is not meant to be edited
-* Update - New logo

 == Installation ==